 The Group is exposed to various risks associated with the effects of fluctuations in the prevailing levels of market interest rates on its assets and liabilities and cash flows.
 Matching of assets and liabilities is utilised as the dominant method to hedge interest rate risks; other methods include the use of interest rate swaps and similar derivative instruments.
-Floating-rate debt which is predominantly used to fund fast turning working capital (interest is internally charged on the funding of this working capital) is primarily based on U.S. dollar LIBOR plus an appropriate premium.
+Floating-rate debt which is predominantly used to fund fast turning working capital (interest is internally charged on the funding of this working capital) is primarily based on SOFR plus an appropriate premium.
 Accordingly, prevailing market interest rates are continuously factored into transactional pricing and terms.

-Assuming the amount of floating rate liabilities at the reporting period end were outstanding for the whole year, interest rates were 50 basis points higher/lower and all other variables held constant, the Group's income for the year ended 31 December 2020 would decrease/increase by U.S.\$112 million.
+Assuming the amount of floating rate liabilities at the reporting period end were outstanding for the whole year, interest rates were 100 basis points higher/lower and all other variables held constant, the Group's income for the year ended 31 December 2022 would decrease/increase by U.S.\$188 million (2021: U.S.\$197 million).